haututu/JBlog/_posts/2018-01-22-rentalCostPost.md

 The announcement was made late November so at the moment we only the December data should be effected.
 December should also have a higher proportion of students signing on for flats relative to the rest of the population (although January data would be helpful).

 In the graph below we can see the average[^1] rent for dwellings in Wellington and Dunedin (I figured these are the most _studenty_ places).
 We would expect rent for tenency bonds lodged in December to increase sharply in 2017.
-However, the data suggests rent is increasing at the same rate from as realy as 2016 (at least a year before the announcement).
+However, the data suggests rent is increasing at the same rate from as early as 2016 (at least a year before the announcement).

 [^1]: The average was caluclated using the [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean), it's basically a mean that is less sensitive to outliers.